AashrayAnand/shray_fyi/content/2025-07-01-my-ds-reading-list/index.md

 - [Lakehouse](https://15721.courses.cs.cmu.edu/spring2024/papers/01-modern/armbrust-cidr21.pdf) -> More in the DB engine and architecture vein. an interesting read to understand where data systems are going in the current day, how can we get it all in terms of data warehousing, ACID, decoupled storage and compute.
 - [MapReduce](https://storage.googleapis.com/gweb-research2023-media/pubtools/4449.pdf) -> Probably the first DS or parallel computing paper I ever read.
 - [Kademilia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) -> A pretty cool and simple P2P system design.
+- [Lamport Clocks](https://lamport.azurewebsites.net/pubs/time-clocks.pdf) -> The OG on why distributed systems are not that easy.